fusion809/fusion809.github.io-old2/_posts/2016/07/ARPK/2016-07-08-howto-create-archrepo-ghub.md

 [^11]: An <sup>AUR</sup> superscript indicates that this package is provided by the AUR and other unofficial sources
 [^12]: A <sup>W</sup> superscript indicates that I would not recommend installing the version of this package linked, as I have a better build.
 See below for details.
 [^13]: That is, one you can communicate with easily, without fear that the server will be down for server hours at a time and not available for you to communicate with.
-[^14]: It cannot be licensed under a proprietary software, even if it is a freeware license!
+[^14]: It cannot be licensed under a proprietary license, even if it is a freeware license!
 [^15]: Keeping in mind that these people are all volunteers &mdash; they are not being paid a dime for this!
 [^16]: Which, for your information, can be different from your GitHub repository's name.